2017/18 Recruitment is now closed

-You will pull a 70 kg load which simulates a charged hose line (a hose line that is ready to discharge water), a distance of 15 m.
+You will pull a 70 kg sled which simulates pulling a charged hose line (a hose line that is ready to discharge water), a distance of 15 m.
 This test assesses leg power and muscular strength of your upper body.

 Hose carry/ stair climb

-You will lift and carry over your shoulder a 38.5 kg bundle of hose up and down five flights of stairs.
+You will lift and carry over your shoulder a 38.5 kg bundle of hose up and down two flights of stairs twice.
 This test simulates carrying equipment to the staging areas of a high-rise fire.
 It assesses dynamic balance, muscular strength of the upper body and back, plus muscular endurance and power of your legs.

 Using a rope, you will hoist and lower in a hand-over-hand manner, a 22.5 kg weight to a height of 20 m.
 This test simulates hoisting firefighting equipment to and from windows or roofs.
 It assesses manual dexterity plus the muscular strength and endurance of your upper body and back.

-In this test you are required to move a heavily weighted tire a distance of 12 inches (30.5 cm) on a table, until the tire contacts the wall, by hitting the tire repeatedly with a 10 lb (4.5 kg) sledge hammer.
+In this test you are required to move a heavily weighted tire a distance of 12 inches (30.5 cm) on a table, by hitting the tire repeatedly with a 10 lb (4.5 kg) sledge hammer.
 This task simulates a forced entry through a door or wall and requires upper body strength, upper body endurance and motor ability.
 The height of the table is the height of a door handle and also the height at which a sledgehammer or axe is normally swung during a forced entry.

 The tester will record the number of hits and the total time taken to complete the task.
 Timing begins when you first draw the sledge hammer back from the tire and ends when the tire first contacts the wall.

 Be aware that the hammer will rebound, so hold onto the hammer tightly during both the hit and rebound.

 Review What to Expect During the Recruitment Process for further details on the below dates.